 - 1. Ensure the correct supply voltage. - 2.
 Make sure that the power supply pack main switch is off prior to connection. - 3.
 Use a suitable connection cable from the Pfeiffer Vacuum accessories range. - 4.
-Insert the connecting cable into the connection "DCin" on the electronic drive unit and close the bayonet lock. - 5.
-Insert the connecting cable into the connection "DCout" on the power supply pack and close the bayonet lock.
+Plug the 15-pole connection cable plug into the "X3" connection on the electronic drive unit and secure it. - 5.
+Insert the connecting cable into the connection "DCout" on the power supply pack and close the bayonet lock. - 6.
+If you are using a Pfeiffer Vacuum control unit: Connect the "RS-485" connector to the control unit using a suitable extension cable.